StefanSchubert/sabi/CONTRIBUTING.md

-# There are two ways to contribute:
+# There are different ways to contribute:

 ## As a User